glebpom/daemonizer/README.md

 the sources were opened for other people to use.
 All the code in this package has been developed by Gleb Pomykalov.
 As for the first versions, it was mostly based on [http://github.com/kovyrin/loops](loops) code written by Alexey Kovyrin.
 Now most of it is heavily refactored.
-The gem is released under the MIT license.
+MemoryStats is taken from Phusion Passenger.The gem is released under the MIT license.
 For more details, see the LICENSE file.